 Olivia Arthur's book explores the paradoxical world of Saudi Arabia's coastal city of Jeddah

-In 2010, she co-founded Fishbar, a space for photography in London with Philipp Ebeling.
+In 2010, she co-founded Fishbar, a publisher and space for photography in London, with Philipp Ebeling.
 Arthur continues to return to India and to work in London where she lives.

 Arthur became a full member of Magnum Photos in 2013.